dangnelson/react-native-version-support-table/README.md

 Saves module developers the headache of additional issues being created because they don't yet support new versions.

+##Placement

+Add before your first H1 header.
+This allows for developers to see whether or not your module is compatiable with their app before diving into your documentation.

 ##Markdown
 Copy this Markdown and add it to the beginning of your README file before the first header.
 ```